AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 1. To run queries against your own Content Fragments, change the endpoint from the **AEM Demo Assets** folder to the **Your Project** folder.

 1. Delete all existing content in the query editor.
 Then type open bracket `{` and press Ctrl+Space or Option+Space for an auto-complete list of the models that were defined in your endpoint.
 Select the model that you created that ends in `List` from the options.
+If you followed the examples in the previous modules, you should find `adventureList` in the auto-complete list.

    ![Start custom query](assets/do-not-localize/custom-query-1.png)